Narendra Budania

 Narendra Budania (born 5 July 1956) is an Indian politician serving as member of Rajasthan Legislative Assembly representing Taranagar constituency since 2013.
 He was elected as member of Lok Sabha from Churu constituency in years 1985, 1996 and 1998.
 He also served as member of Rajya Sabha from Rajasthan for a period of 2012 to 2018.
 He is a member of Indian National Congress.

+Early life and education

+Narendra Budania was born on 5 July 1956 in Dudhwa Khara village of Churu district in Rajasthan.
+He completed his Bachelor of Science (B.Sc.) and Bachelor of Laws (LL.B.) degrees and later worked as an agriculturist, advocate and social worker.
+Budania belongs to Churu district and has remained associated with public life and social activities in Rajasthan.